So, you decided to take the plunge from dark to blonde, and instead of chic, you got… well, orange?

 Going to a stylist is the option I highly recommend.
 While it may seem expensive, it is worth it.
 It will save the integrity of your hair and a lot of heartaches.

-Luckily for those in Minnesota or South Dakota, I own Mill Pond Salon located in New London.
+Luckily for those in Minnesota, I own Mill Pond Salon located in New London.
 Call and ask for Paulina, mention this article and I will personally take care of you.

 If you have your mind made up that you are going to fix it yourself, use a toner on your hair.